-- 1 Choose QuickBooks > Preferences. - 2 Select the preference you want to change. - 3 To change another preference, choose Show All to show all preferences.
+- 1 Choose QuickBooks > Preferences. - 2 Select the preference you want to change. - 3 To change another preference, choose Show All to show all preferences. - 4 When you're done, dismiss Preferences.

 1099 preferences

 See 1099 preferences to set up to track the amounts you report on 1099-MISC and 1096 tax forms.
 For each category on the 1099-MISC form, you can associate one or more of your QuickBooks accounts.
 If a threshold amount is no longer valid for a particular 1099 category, you can change the amount.